keithdoggett/spatial_stats/README.md

 # SpatialStats

-SpatialStats is an ActiveRecord plugin that utilizes PostGIS and Ruby to compute weights/statistics of spatial data sets in Rails Apps.
+SpatialStats is an ActiveRecord/Rails plugin that utilizes PostGIS to compute weights/statistics of spatial data sets in Rails Apps.

 ## Installation